Uncharted (film): Pre-production

 In January 2020, Ruben Fleischer entered talks to replace Knight as director, with the film's release date pushed back to March 5, 2021.
 Chung-hoon Chung was hired as the cinematographer, while Chris Lebenzon and Richard Pearson served as editors.
 In February 2020, Fleischer was confirmed as director, with the film's plot serving as an origin story to the games.
-The film would take inspiration from the fourth game in the series, Uncharted 4: A Thief's End.
+The film would take inspiration from Uncharted 4: A Thief's End, the fourth game in the series.
 In March, Antonio Banderas, Sophia Ali, and Tati Gabrielle were added to the cast, with Art Marcum and Matt Holloway contributing to the script.

 Filming

 Principal photography began on March 16, 2020, in Babelsberg Studios, near Berlin, Germany.
 Filming was shut down later that day due to the COVID-19 pandemic.
 It was believed filming had resumed on July 15, 2020; however, Sony Pictures clarified that while production had not yet resumed, they were undergoing preparations to restart production.
 Production officially resumed on July 20, 2020, shooting in Babelsberg Studios, with social distancing measures and mask requirements being implemented on and off the set.
 On August 5, 2020, Banderas temporarily left production after he tested positive for COVID-19.
 On August 26, 2020, Banderas recovered from the virus, returning to production soon after.
 On September 16, 2020, filming moved to Berlin, with set photos being released online.
 In the beginning of October 2020, the production shot scenes in Alicante and Valencia, Spain, including the coastal town of Xàbia.
 Digital shots were used to recreate the Philippines due to filming restrictions from the pandemic.
 Several action scenes drew inspiration from Jackie Chan; according to Holland, the bar fight was inspired by Chan's use of his surroundings to fight people in unique ways.

 On October 23, 2020, Holland finished shooting his scenes, before production concluded on October 29 in Barcelona.
 Reshoots took place in July 2021 in Madrid.

 Deadline Hollywood reported that the film cost $120 million.
-Variety reported on February 22 that film cost $90 million to produce, and on February 27 they reported it cost $120 million to produce.
+Variety reported on February 22 that the film cost $90 million to produce, and on February 27 they reported it cost $120 million to produce.

 Music

 All music is composed by Ramin Djawadi.
 Djawadi also referenced Greg Edmonson's "Nate's Theme" from Uncharted: Drake's Fortune, Uncharted 2: Among Thieves, and Uncharted 3: Drake's Deception in the film.
-Additionally, American band Milkblood produced a song titled "No Mind", which was released in February 16, 2022 and used for the end credits sequence.
+Additionally, American band Milkblood produced a song titled "No Mind", which was released on February 16, 2022, and used for the end credits sequence.